artificialai223/cloudflare-docs/products/analytics/src/content/graphql-api/getting-started/execute-graphql-query.md

 pcx-content-type: interim
 ---

-# Use curl to query the Analytics API
+# Use curl to query the Analytics API's

 You can submit a [query built with the GraphiQL client](/graphql-api/getting-started/compose-graphql-query) as the payload in the `data` field of a POST request to the Analytics API.